aio-libs/aiohttp/docs/client_quickstart.rst

 WebSockets
 ==========

-:mod:`~aiohttp.web` works with client websockets out-of-the-box.
+:mod:`aiohttp` works with client websockets out-of-the-box.

 You have to use the :meth:`aiohttp.ClientSession.ws_connect` coroutine for client websocket connection.
 It accepts a *url* as a first